goldfirere/ott-tutorial/README.md

        proof of the canonical form for tuples.
 The cruft that Coq extraction generates can be removed using code in cruft.v.

-* stlc6: Full proof of the second clause of canonical forms, using the Ltac notation provided in cruft.v.